OverviewPublic transportation from Soekarno-Hatta Airport to your destination,

 Primajasa also runs a bus route to Bandung.

 North Jakarta's Mangga Dua is 30 km from the Airport - the bus stops at Sedyatmo Toll - Ancol Toll Gate, & Mangga 2 Square.

 Central Jakarta's Gambir is 37 km from the Airiport - the bus stops at Sedyatmo Toll, Pluit Jaya, Slipi Toll, Tomang, Tanah Abang, & Gambir Station.

-The monorail service connecting Soekarno-Hatta Airport in Tanggerang with the neighboring subdistrict of Serpong in South Tanggerang should be completed soon, as well as the 14 shelters (including at Terminals 1, 2 & 3) along the monorail line.
+- The monorail service connecting Soekarno-Hatta Airport with the neighboring subdistrict of Serpong in South Tanggerang - has 14 shelters (including at Terminals 1, 2 & 3) along the monorail line.

 - The 36.3 km double-track rail link from Soekarno-Hatta Airport to the Manggarai train station in South Jakarta is to become operational during 2016.